The Black Beacon Trail Races- FAQs 2026

 Yes you will receive a medal when you finish the challenge?

-For the avoidance of doubt you will not receive a medal if you do not complete the relevant course in the given time frame.
-If you complete 21 miles of the ultra course, but drop out or are timed out you will not receive an trail race medal.
+For the avoidance of doubt you will not receive a medal if you do not complete the course which you entered in the given time frame.
+If you complete 21 miles of the ultra course, but drop out or are timed out you will not receive a trail race medal.

 For the Black Beacon 100mile race all finishers will receive a unique Black Beacon Belt Buckle.